 LastPass is also no stranger to independent audits.
 They are made available for your perusal on the company’s official website.
 In these reports, you can even find accounts of the hacking attacks that LastPass went through, a testament to their transparency.

-The “Family” plan supports up to five family members and costs only $4.99 per month, billed annually at $59.88.
+The “Families” plan supports up to five family members and costs only $4.99 per month, billed annually at $59.88.
 This plan includes everything from the previous one, plus a management console for the family, more user accounts, and the ability to recover locked family member accounts.
 You can also invite additional users to your plan for $1 per person/month.

 There’s also the “Enterprise” plan but you’ll have to get in touch with the sales department to get the exact price.